-• Risk 99 - Breakdown in relationships between SFMTA and contractors during construction results in increased claims and delays to the overall construction schedule:

-The rating has been increased, resulting in this being the top-ranked risk.
-Along with risk 240 - Unresolved Assignment of Schedule Delay Responsibility leading to higher costs for the program, the effects of this risk are occurring now.
+- Risk 265 COVID-19 restrictions directly impacts the progress of the work resulting in increased cost and schedule delays. - Risk 99 Breakdown in relationships between SFMTA and contractors during construction results in increased claims and delays to the overall construction schedule: The rating has been increased, resulting in this being the top-ranked risk.
+Along with risk 240 Unresolved Assignment of Schedule Delay Responsibility leading to higher costs for the program, the effects of this risk are occurring now.
 SFMTA has started to conduct its detailed review of the causes of and responsibilities for delays in an effort to establish a negotiating position for a global resolution of the outstanding delay claims.
 Risks 99 and 240 remain the top threats to the program.
-SFMTA stated that the mitigation for this risk is to identify additional funding sources to address potential cost overrun due to the increased claims.

-- Risk 205 Prolonged time to execute CMods creates additional cost and causes conflict between REs and the contractor: TPC is now refusing to progress work that includes changes to the contract documents without an executed CMod, which may delay future work.
+SFMTA stated that the mitigation for this risk is to identify additional funding sources to address potential cost overrun due to the increased claims. - Risk 205 Prolonged time to execute CMods creates additional cost and causes conflict between Resident Engineers (REs) and the contractor: TPC is now refusing to progress work that includes changes to the contract documents without an executed CMod, which may delay future work.
 SFMTA noted that its standard procedures for contract modifications lead to delays in execution of all changes. - The meeting proceeded with routine updates to previously identified risks.
-Risks associated with underground mining at CTS are nearing retirement, pending completion of the final lining of the platform and cross-cut caverns. - CSP's new quality manager noted that there has been an increase in Non-conformance Notices (NCNs), which are issued when the contractor fails to issue a Contractor Non-conformance Report (CNCR). - Initial ratings were developed for a new risk that had been identified at previous risk mitigation meetings: - Systems elements not working properly rated high for probability and cost impact and medium for schedule impact, resulting in a rating of 8.
+Risks associated with underground mining at CTS are nearing retirement, pending completion of the final lining of the platform and cross-cut caverns. - CSP's new quality manager noted that there has been an increase in Non-conformance Notices (NCNs), which are issued when the contractor fails to issue a Contractor Non-conformance Report (CNCR). - Initial ratings were developed for a new risk that had been identified at previous risk mitigation meetings: - O Systems elements not working properly rated high for probability and cost impact and medium for schedule impact, resulting in a rating of 8.

-The PMOC encourages SFMTA to continue to identify new risks associated with the system integration/testing and operational readiness, as the major risks associated with civil work and related differing site conditions are being retired.
+The PMOC encourages SFMTA to continue to identify new risks associated with COVID-19 impacts and the system integration/testing and operational readiness, as the major risks associated with civil work and related differing site conditions are being retired.